-“There is this sense sometimes of ‘the way of me making change is to be as judgmental about other people as possible.’ […] That’s not activism, that’s not bringing about change.”
+“There is this sense […] of ‘the way of me making change is to be as judgmental as possible about other people.’ […] That’s not activism, that’s not bringing about change.
+If all you’re doing is casting stones, you’re probably not gonna get that far.
+That’s easy to do.”
 Barack Obama

 More and more people consider themselves to be “spiritual”.
 And while few of them can actually pin down this term, many agree with “spiritual” wisdoms and statements that to the unenlightened mind make no sense at all.
 Like this one, for instance: